michaeldai7/cle-homepage/_posts/2018-12-03-branding-comparison.md

 Because they might buy their product and spread information for them.

 #### Alignment
-They understand their audience because they go to sponsor their audience's favourite skateboarders and their audience will buy their products.
+They understand their audience because they go to sponsor their audience's favorite skateboarders and their audience will buy their products.

 #### Authenticity
 They are sincere no only because they are on of the oldest skateboard brand, they also up-to-date.
 They know what people want, what is the trend.